Paige Hemmis

 Paige Kristina Huff-Hemmis (born March 17, 1972) is an American television host and entrepreneur most famous for her time on Extreme Makeover: Home Edition.

 Early life and education

 Hemmis, born as Paige Huff in Wisconsin, moved to California as a child.
 She attended St. John Eudes School and Chaminade College Preparatory in Southern California and is a graduate of the University of California, Santa Barbara where she received a B.A. in 1994 in Psychology and Theology.

 Television career

 Hemmis appeared on an episode of Monster House prior to appearing on Extreme Makeover: Home Edition.
-She was a part of the show's crew for its entire run from 2003-2012.
+She was a part of the show's crew for its entire run from 2003 to 2012.

 In 2009, Hemmis appeared on the competition reality show The Superstars in which she and partner Bode Miller took second place.

 Other ventures

 Prior to her television career, Hemmis was known for her interview after the Tupac shooting in Vegas in September 1996.
 She was never interviewed again nor asked to provide that footage to this very day.
 Afterwards, Hemmis founded successful real estate and wedding planning businesses.

 Through her construction background, Paige found a void in the marketplace when it came to women's tools and products and founded Tuff Chix, Inc. She released her first book, The Tuff Chix Guide to Easy Home Improvement, in December 2006.

 She is also involved with Habitat for Humanity and the Starkey Hearing Foundation.